SidShetye/cipherdocs/readme.md

 You're set up!
 All files in the folder of your choice (e.g. your `Dropbox` folder) are now encrypted.

-# Usage
-1. Double click a file in Windows Explorer.
-That's it.
-View, edit etc as usual.
-If your GPG keys have a password, you may get prompted for the first time.
-GnuPG then remembers it for the next couple of sessions.

 ## How it works
 During normal usage we automatically do a few things behind the scenes.
 We
    - decrypt the file via GPG into a temporary local folder